stypr/clubhouse-py/README.md

 There are also some useful references for you.

-You can add more endpoints and features based on the following repositories
+You may also add more endpoints and features based on the following repositories.

+Please note that these repositories were not used to develop this repository.
+Most of things were tested and handcrafted from scratch.

 * https://github.com/zhuowei/ClubhouseAPI
 * https://github.com/Seia-Soto/clubhouse-api